 - Distance from Bolzano: 1 hour 15 minutes, 60 km

-#13 Puez Geisler park
+#13 Puez Geisler park (Parco naturale Puez Odle / Naturpark Puez-Geisler)

 By the way, about the routes: depending on how much you want to walk or spend a lot of time, you can choose the hiking route that suits you best.
-The smallest lap can be done in 1 hour, while the largest can take 7-8 hours to complete.
+The shortest lap can be done in 1 hour, while the largest can take 7-8 hours to complete.
 You may want to spend several days here, walking around different routes every day, because you are sure to find something new to enjoy.

 - Address: Puez-Geisler Nature Park